krantos/code-challenge-factorial/README.md

   Scenario: Calculate the factorial of a negative integer
     Given I open the Greatest Factorial Calculator
-    And enter -5 number
+    And enter -5 as number
     When calculation is performed
     Then I should receive: 'Please enter a positive integer'

   Scenario: Calculate the factorial of a decimal number
     Given I open the Greatest Factorial Calculator
-    And enter 2.5 number
+    And enter 2.5 as number
     When calculation is performed
     Then I should receive: 'Please enter an integer'

   Scenario: Calculate the factorial of a letter
     Given I open the Greatest Factorial Calculator
-    And enter e number
+    And enter e as number
     When calculation is performed
     Then I should receive: 'Please enter an integer'
 ```